prisma/prisma/docs/photon/api.md

 ## CRUD

-Your generated Photon API will expose the following CRUD operations for the `User` and `Post` models:
+Your generated Prisma Client JS API will expose the following CRUD operations for the `User` and `Post` models:

 - [`findOne`](#findOne)
 - [`findMany`](#findMany)